csteamengine/CyTunes/README.md

   - When the pi reboots, mopidy and the wifi signal should now both start automatically.
   - To use mopidy
     - Connect to the Pi's wifi signal
-    - Either download the app MPod or MPad
+    - Either download the app MPod or MPad (iOS -- Other apps for Android)
     - or
     - Go to the servers address in the url of a web browser.
   - You may need to install a gstreamer library in order for mopidy to recognize .m4a files and other extensions.